 Grow your fan-base

 Online events combine the best of both worlds.
-You might still be tempted to use outbound marketing tools to promote your online talkshow, interview or product launch, but those events can also be made available as recorded shows for future viewers who are looking for content themselves.
+You may still be tempted to use outbound marketing tools to promote your online talkshow, interview or product launch, but those events can also be made available as recorded shows for future viewers who are looking for content themselves.
 Online events help you build a content carousel that is relevant for your target groups and grow your fan-base by slowly gathering additional viewers.

 That is why these days of social distancing are a great opportunity to add online events to your inbound marketing mix.
-Develop your own online talkshow format, have that produced in a professional manner and upload the content to your company media channels.
+Develop your own online talkshow format, have it produced in a professional manner and upload the content to your company media channels.

 Keep it simple, stupid

 Online events need special care.
 Simply recording the performance that you had planned for a live audience is not sufficient.
 An online show needs to be more condensed, it should be designed for cam.
 TV-shows can be an inspiration, but be aware that production for TV is often elaborate and complex.
 That is why we suggest: keep it simple, stupid.
 We have listed a few tips on our blog.